-Electronic communication between instructor and students in this course will utilize the South Plains College email systems.
+Outside the Blackboard system, any electronic communication between instructor and students in this course will utilize the South Plains College email system.
+Instructor will not initiate communication using private email accounts.
 Students are encouraged to check SPC email on a regular basis.